I’ve gotten several questions through the past few years on how to paint a brick fireplace.

 Paint the brick fireplace

-When the primer dries completely the next day, take the paint and apply it to the surface.
+When the primer dries completely the next day, take the paint and apply it to the face of the brick surface.

 We recommend using indoor heat-resistant latex paint that can withstand the high temperatures in the fireplace.